HimanshuGoel/my-full-stack-learning-app/EXTRACTED_NOTES_PART1.md

 - Naming design for CSS – SMACSS, OOCSS, Atomic Design, B.E.M.

-- B.E.M. is an acronym for block\_\_element--modifier.
-A modifier would be any variabtion on a block or element within a block.
+- B.E.M. is an acronym for `block__element--modifier`.
+A modifier would be any variation on a block or element within a block.

 - Single responsibility principle - Let’s say you have a component called Order that displays information about a customer’s order, including the customer’s name, order date, and order items.
 This component has two responsibilities: displaying the customer’s information and displaying the order information.
 According to the SRP, these two responsibilities should be separated into two separate components.
 By following the SRP, you can create a well-organized codebase that is easy to maintain and modify.
 This, in turn, makes your applications more scalable, flexible, and adaptable to changing requirements.